US STOCKS-Futures point to more gains on Wall St as inflation eases | Business

 US STOCKS-Futures point to more gains on Wall St as inflation eases

+As U.S. inflation cools and growth remains resilient, bullish investors are now counting on the second-quarter earnings season to provide more fuel for the rally in stocks.
+PepsiCo added 2.2% in premarket trading on raising its annual revenue and profit forecasts for the second time, banking on resilient demand for its snacks and beverages as well as price hikes.
+Delta Air Lines gained 3.1% after it lifted its full-year profit outlook following stronger-than-expected second-quarter earnings on a relentless post-pandemic travel boom.
+Overall, earnings for the S&P 500 constituents are expected to have dropped 6.4% in the second quarter, Refinitiv data showed.

-U.S. stock index futures edged higher on Thursday following a sharp rally on Wall Street in the previous session as data showed inflation was cooling, with investors looking ahead to producer price data due later in the day.
+U.S. stock index futures rose on Thursday following a sharp rally on Wall Street in the previous session as data showed inflation was cooling, with investors looking ahead to producer price data due later in the day.

 A slower rise in prices has boosted hopes that the Federal Reserve could soon end its monetary tightening campaign.
 Economists polled by Reuters expect producer inflation to have eased to 0.4% over the 12 months through June from 1.1% in the previous month.
 The data is due at 8:30 a.m.
 ET.